bcgov/bcdata/inst/JOSS/paper.md

 # Introduction

-The British Columbia government hosts over 3000 tabular and geospatial data sets in the B.C.
+The British Columbia government hosts over 2000 tabular and geospatial data sets in the B.C.
 Data Catalogue (@bcdc).
 Most provincial geospatial data is available through the B.C.
 Data Catalogue under an open licence, via a [Web Feature Service](https://en.wikipedia.org/wiki/Web_Feature_Service) (WFS).
 A Web Feature Service is a powerful and flexible service for distributing geographic features over the web, supporting both geospatial and non-spatial querying.
 The `bcdata` package for the R programming language (@RCore) wraps two distinct but complimentary web APIs - one for the B.C.
 Data Catalogue and one for the Web Feature Service.
-This allows R users to search, download and import data from the B.C.
+This allows R users to search, download and import metadata and data from the B.C.
 Data Catalogue, as well as efficiently query and directly read spatial data from the Web Feature Service into their R session.
-The `bcdata` package implements a novel application of `dbplyr` (@dbplyr) using a Web Feature Service backend, rather than a database backend, where a locally constructed query is processed by a remote server.
-This allows for fast and efficient spatial data retrieval using familiar `dplyr` syntax.
+The `bcdata` package implements a novel application of `dbplyr` (@dbplyr) using a Web Feature Service backend&mdash;rather than a database backend&mdash;where a locally constructed query is processed by a remote server.
+This allows for fast and efficient geospatial data retrieval using familiar `dplyr` syntax.
 Through this functionality the `bcdata` package connects British Columbia government open data holdings with the vast capabilities of R.

 # Usage